LUMC/galaxy-launcher/docs/developer_docs/galaxyfirewall.md

 galaxy_docker_web_port | A port number
 galaxy_docker_ftp_port | A port number
 galaxy_docker_sftp_port | A port number
-ufw_profile | Default name is "galaxy".
+galaxy_docker_ufw_profile | Default name is "galaxy".
 The name of the profile in your /etc/ufw/applications.d directory